KDmytro/osh.ai/README.md

 Make sure to set you openai key in the env

-You cann call `/generate` with this example payload:
+To get a response from the model call `/generate` with this example payload:
 ```json{
     "query": "how many restrooms do I need",
     "user_profile": {